ndrewtl/airspace-jekyll/_posts/2018-04-17-stan-intro.md

 <center> <img src="{{ site.baseurl }}/img/stan_histogram.png" alt="Img" style="width: 900px;"/> </center>
 <center>Figure 10.
 Density plots and histograms of the posteriors for the intercept, slope and residual variance from the `Stan` model.</center>

 And we can generate plots which indicate the mean parameter estimates and any credible intervals we may be interested in.
 Note that the 95% credible intervals for the `beta` and `sigma` parameters are very small, thus you only see the dots.
+Depending on the variance in your own data, when you do your own analyses, you might see smaller or larger credible intervals.

 ```r
 plot(fit, show_density = FALSE, ci_level = 0.5, outer_level = 0.95, fill_color = "salmon")